tomreay/mailstash/README.md

 ### Prerequisites

 - Node.js 18+ and Yarn
-- Docker and Docker Compose (for virus scanning)
+- Docker and Docker Compose

 ### Installation